Badgerati/Pode.Web/docs/Tutorials/Actions/Error.md

 # Error

-This page details the output actions available to Errors.
+This page details the actions available to Errors.

 ## Out

-To create/show an error alert, such as when a form throws an unexpected error, you can use [`Out-PodeWebError`](../../../Functions/Outputs/Out-PodeWebError).
+To create/show an error alert, such as when a form throws an unexpected error, you can use [`Out-PodeWebError`](../../../Functions/Actions/Out-PodeWebError).
 This will render an error alert beneath the element/sender that triggered the action (such as a a form, or a button).
 These errors will automatically be removed if the form is resubmitted.

 ```powershell
 New-PodeWebCard -Content @(